madewithkoji/koji-docs/docs/02_editor/plugins.md

 ## Search Engine Optimization (SEO)

-This has implications for search engines and social crawlers, which often do not render Javascript when indexing pages.
+Plugins have implications for search engines and social crawlers, which often do not render Javascript when indexing pages.
 For example, when you share a link on Facebook, it looks for Open Graph `<meta>` tags in order to generate a share card.
 In a typical client-side rendered Single Page App, using something like